Complete Book Marketing Plan

 When the day finally arrives, you should have a growing list of subscribers, social media followers, and backers from your crowdfunding campaign.
 Make sure anyone and everyone who showed an interest in your book knows they can buy it.

 Before you send that first launch email or post on Instagram, take a minute to review the product pages for your new book.
 That includes your own sales page and any retailer sales pages.
-If you see errors, fix them immediately (on your own site) or request updates (for retail sites).
+If you see errors, fix them immediately (on your site) or request updates (for retail sites).

 Book Launch Tactics